helipilot50/real-time-reporting-aerospike-kafka/architecture/part-3.md

 **Campaign Service** `campaign-service` - A node.js service to

-Like the other services the `campaign-service` uses the Aerospike Node.js client.
+Like the other Node services, the `campaign-service` uses the Aerospike Node.js client.
 On the first build, all the service containers that use Aerospike will download and compile the supporting C library.
 The `Dockerfile` for each container uses multi-stage builds to minimises the number of times the C library is compiled.

 **Campaign UI** `campaign-service` - A React and Material UI single-page web application to display Campaign KPIs